-JERUSALEM (Reuters) - Israel accepted on Sunday a call by international mediators to resume peace talks with the Palestinians and urged President Mahmoud Abbas to do the same rather than pursue a U.N. bid for statehood recognition.
+JERUSALEM (Reuters) - Israel accepted on Sunday a call by the Quartet of international peace mediators to resume talks with the Palestinians, an official Israeli statement said.

 "Israel welcomes the Quartet call for direct negotiations between the parties without preconditions," the statement issued by Prime Minister Benjamin Netanyahu's office said.

-(Writing by Jeffrey Heller; Editing by Michael Roddy/Ruth Pitchford)
+(Writing by Jeffrey Heller; Editing by Michael Roddy)